A dire moment in the pandemic ... was the chance he'd been waiting for

 The meeting in Rio de Janeiro is the second time the scientists in the two hubs have gathered in one place.

-During a coffee break the head of South Africa's effort, Caryn Fenner of Afrigen Biologics and Vaccines, falls into a conversation about lab equiptment with one of the Argentines, German Sanchez, of Sinergium Biotech.
+During a coffee break the head of South Africa's effort, Caryn Fenner of Afrigen Biologics and Vaccines, falls into a conversation about lab equipment with one of the Argentines, German Sanchez of Sinergium Biotech.

-"Trading of ideas is really important because in terms of the mRNA platform it's still fairly new," says Fenner.
+"Trading of ideas is really important because in terms of the mRNA platform it's still fairly new," says Fenner afterwards.
 "It's not a blanket thing that goes with all vaccines."

 But just as valuable as the technical discussions, adds Fenner, is how they are helping build a network of global south scientists.
 Fenner says they've been trying to do this for years.